 To advance and support cultural competence, HCA Healthcare deploys targeted education and resources to colleagues focused on compassion and instilling a more ardent commitment to our patients, their families and our communities.
 Through education and training, we are committed to providing equitable access to high-quality care for our patients and to overcoming barriers to culturally competent care at the language, culture and health literacy level.

 HCA Healthcare is actively working to advance data collection and analysis efforts to guide and support our goal of reducing health disparities and advancing health equity.
 As the nation’s largest private provider of healthcare, we have the unique opportunity to shape the conversation with our data and insights.

-The HCA Healthcare Health Equity Council was established in early 2021.
-This cross functional group is analyzing data related to patient outcomes and exploring opportunities to address disparities within the walls of our hospitals.
-Additionally, this council is pursuing partnerships with outside organizations to address inequities related to maternal health, cardiovascular outcomes and cancer screenings for communities of color.
+The HCA Healthcare Health Equity Council and Patient Advisory Group analyze data related to patient outcomes, explore opportunities to address disparities within the walls of our hospitals.
+Additionally, these groups are pursuing partnerships with outside organizations to address inequities related to maternal health, cardiovascular outcomes and cancer screenings for communities of color.